RHsyseng/conv-osp-ceph/README.md

 10. Deploy Ceph on the same hardware with OSDs on Computes and Mons on Controllers
 11. Run `connect_osp_ceph.sh` to update `~/templates` and restart Glance, Cinder, and Nova

+## Branches

+Choose a branch that suits what you're trying to deploy; don't just use Master.
+For example:

+- osp7_ceph1.3 (tested May 2016)
+- osp8_ceph1.3 (in development)

 ## Disclaimer

 I work for Red Hat but this repo _by itself_ is not officially supported.